abessifi/ansible-java/README.md

     override-java-version-debian-8-x64  Vagrant  AnsiblePlaybook  Busser    Ssh        <Not Created>
     install-oracle-jdk-debian-8-x64     Vagrant  AnsiblePlaybook  Busser    Ssh        <Not Created>

-To run the tests with the suite **override-java-version** for instance, run the following:
+To run the tests with the suite **override-java-version** on a Debian 8 platform, for instance, run the following:

     $ kitchen test override-java-version-debian-8-x64